Abimana Aryasatya

-Abimana Aryasatya (born Robertino; October 24, 1982) is an Indonesian actor and film producer.
-He is best known for starring in the films Shackled (2012), 99 Cahaya di Langit Eropa (2013), Haji Backpacker (2014), and in the highest-grossing Indonesian film of all time, Warkop DKI Reborn: Jangkrik Boss!
+Abimana Aryasatya (born Robertino; 24 October 1982) is an Indonesian actor.
+He is best known for starring in the films Shackled (2012), 99 Cahaya di Langit Eropa (2013), Haji Backpacker (2014), and in the second highest-grossing Indonesian film of all time, Warkop DKI Reborn: Jangkrik Boss!
 Part 1 (2016).
 He has received multiple awards and nominations such as Indonesian Movie Awards, Indonesian Film Festival, and Indonesian Box Office Movie Awards.

 Career

 1995–2010: early career

-Abimana began his entertainment career in 1997 as stand-in and film crew in television series or movies. in 1999 he started his first role debut as supporting actor in Indonesian popular TV series Lupus Millenia under the name Robertino.
+Abimana began his entertainment career in 1997 as stand-in and film crew in television series and movies. in 1999 he started his first role debut as supporting actor in Indonesian popular TV series Lupus Millenia under the name Robertino.

 He made his big screen debut in 2005 with Missing and 12.00 AM.
 Just as his acting career was starting to kick off, Abimana vanished from the industry in 2006.
 In an interview with The Jakarta Post in October 2014 Abimana stated that at the time, he felt he had had enough of acting and just wanted to get away from the entertainment world, saying, "Acting has never been the only choice for me.
 At that time, I felt that there was too much drama and backstage politicking in the entertainment world".
 During the hiatus, he took his wife, Inong Ayu, to Semarang in Central Java, where he started a culinary business.

-However, he still appear in low budget movies such as Miracle: Menantang Maut (2007), Malam Jumat Kliwon (2007) and Rudi Soedjarwo 2008 Film, Sebelah mata.
+However, he still appeared in low budget movies such as Miracle: Menantang Maut (2007), Malam Jumat Kliwon (2007) and Rudi Soedjarwo 2008 Film, Sebelah mata.